-Historical Marker # 1733 located about four miles away from the prohibition advocate’s birthplace on Carry Nation Road in Lancaster, Kentucky.
+Historical Marker # 1733 is located about four miles from the prohibition advocate’s birthplace on Carry Nation Road in Lancaster, Kentucky.
 Nation was born in Garrard County on November 25, 1846 as Carry Amelia Moore.
-She and her family moved from Garrard County when Carry was five, relocating to Boyle County and then to Woodford.
-They left Kentucky when Carry was nine years old, moving west to Missouri.
+She and her family moved from Garrard County when Carry was five, relocating to Boyle County and then to Woodford County.
+They left Kentucky when Carry was nine-years-old, moving west to Missouri.

-Carry Moore was unusually tall, around six feet in height, and many comment on what they say is her uncomely appearance.
-It was this that scholars speculate on why Carry married the first man who asked her, Dr. Charles Floyd in 1867.
-His alcoholism and early death is what led Carry to her campaigns against liquor, tobacco, and saloons.
+Carry Moore was unusually tall, around six feet in height, and many commented on what they called her uncomely appearance.
+Scholars speculate her height led Carry to marry the first man who asked her, Dr. Charles Floyd in 1867.
+His alcoholism and early death led Carry to her campaigns against liquor, tobacco, and saloons.
 After seventeen months of marriage, and the birth of their daughter Charlene, Carry left her husband and moved back in with her parents.
 He died not long after she left.

 In 1877, Carry married a Civil War veteran who was nineteen years older than she.
-David A. Nation was an editor, attorney, and minister, both marrying each other for convenience.
+David A. Nation was an editor, attorney, and minister.
+The couple married for convenience.
 As she did when she lived with her father, the Nations moved around quite bit from Texas back to Kansas.
-It was in Medicine Lodge, Kansas that Carry began a more focused campaigns against alcohol, eventually becoming the president of the local Women’s Christian Temperance Union.
-Although her husband assisted Carry in some of her public activities but he did not approve of her extremism in the cause.
-David divorced Carry in 1901 on grounds of cruelty and desertion, and it was around this time that she began using her famous hatchet to destroy what she was against.
+In Medicine Lodge, Kansas, Carry began a more focused campaigns against alcohol, eventually becoming the president of the local Women’s Christian Temperance Union.
+Although her husband assisted Carry in some of her public activities, he did not approve of her extremism in the cause.
+David divorced Carry in 1901 on grounds of cruelty and desertion.
+Around this time, she began using her famous hatchet to destroy what she was against.